-Our Treatment Center in Orange County, CA is one of the premier centers in California that treats both Substance Use Disorders and Mental Health Issues.
+Our dual diagnosis Treatment Center in Southern California is one of the premier rehab centers in Orange County that treats both substance use disorders (SUDs) and mental health issues.

-Statistics on Drug and Alcohol Abuse in California
+Statistics on Drug and Alcohol Abuse in Orange County, California

 In Orange County, about 8% of Californians suffered from a substance use disorder between the years of 2015 and 2016.
 This percentage equates to approximately 2.7 million people.
 More than half of those individuals were suffering from alcohol dependence.
 A little less than half reported that they were struggling with illicit drug dependence.
-Also, a percentage of these individuals reported dependence on prescription medications (i.e. pain pills).
+Also, a percentage of these individuals reported dependence on prescription medications known as opioids (i.e. prescription pain medication).

-Of those who were suffering from a substance use disorder between 2015 and 2016, the majority were 18-25 years old.
+Of those who were suffering from a substance use disorder between 2015 and 2016 in Southern California, the majority were 18-25 years old.
 An overwhelming 15% of those who had a substance use disorder in need of addiction treatment fell somewhere in this age group.
 This was nearly two times the percentage of the overall average.

 About 36% of the individuals in this age group reported that they had engaged in binge drinking.
 (This means that they drank more than the recommended amount of drinks in one sitting.)
 Approximately 24.2% of individuals over the age of 26 reported binge drinking.

-In addition to the adults that reported substance use problems, young people between the ages of 12 and 17 struggled with drug and alcohol abuse.
+In addition to the adults that reported substance use problems, young people between the ages of 12 and 17 struggled with drug and alcohol abuse in Orange County.
 Around 5.1% of adolescents in this age group reported binge drinking.
 A percentage of adolescent students reported that they had used drugs or alcohol to get high.

 - Over 13% of 7th graders reported that they had participated in alcohol use